FarronF/limerick-council-meetings/meetings/2021/11/18-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 21st October 2021.md

 part of the workshop, or else be further submitted to Irish Water for response.
 This

-workshop would co-incide with a date of a Municipal District Meeting.--- 4.Covid Restrictions
+workshop would co-incide with a date of a Municipal District Meeting.
+---
+4.Covid Restrictions

 It was agreed that the Standing Orders would not be reviewed in relation to the numbers of